 The process of building a mobile app is relatively straightforward.
-It is true that the software industry has varying opinions on how mobile apps should be built like waterfall vs. agile, but at the end of the day for every project, you will need to:
+It is true that the software industry has varying opinions on how mobile apps should be built, like waterfall vs. agile.
+However, at the end of the day for every project, you will need to:

 - Figure out what you want your mobile app to do

 - Plan how to build it — the design and the technologies

 - Build it

 - Test it to make sure it works the way you planned

 Looking for an app development timeline example?
 The quickest that a straightforward mobile application can be built is 4 months.
 That’s the minimum amount of app development time needed for the sufficient gathering of requirements, getting clarifications, creating a design, building the software, incorporating feedback, and testing the final product.